dli-training/dli-training.github.io/en/workshop.md

 ---
 The following workshops will be delivered in an asynchronous format.
 To participate, you must register using the [registration form]({% link en/register.md %}).

+This workshop is open to the public.
 You will receive links to access the course during the week of November 16.
 Participants will have until December 11, 2020 to complete the work.

 **Note**: these workshops will only be available in English.